header

 2.3 Champion of Champion's Cup.

-Played on the January Monthly Medal Stroke day -
+Played on the January Monthly Medal Stroke day - Normal Monthly Medal rules apply.

 The previous 12 Monthly Medal winners (January – December) are the only players entitled to compete for the Champion of Champion's Cup (plus the previous years Champion of Champion's Cup winner who is entitled to defend the cup).
 (Possibly 13 players).